fieldtrip/website/workshop/practicalmeeg2025.md

 The `/Volumes/SamsungT7/practicalmeeg2025` directory is where I have the data on my laptop (actually on an external SSD), for you that would be somewhere else.
 There should be a code directory with (at least) the `datainfo_subject.m` function, there should be the `ds000117-pruned` directory with the raw data in subdirectories, and there should be a `derivatives` directory with one subdirectory per analysis step.

 The derivatives directory contains (or will contain) the results of the analysis, you can download precomputed results as .mat files from our download server.
-For some steps that is not needed and you will computre them yourself, but for some lengthy analysis you will continue to work with the precomputed results of the previous step.
+For some steps that is not needed and you will compute them yourself, but for some lengthy analysis you will continue to work with the precomputed results of the previous step.

 ### Download the raw data

-You can get the data that we will work with from [Zenodo](https://doi.org/10.5281/zenodo.7405048) or on [OpenNeuro](https://doi.org/10.18112/openneuro.ds000117.v1.0.5).
-The Zenodo version is pruned and only contains the raw data files needed for this workshop.
-The OpenNeuro version contains all data (and hence is very large).
+You could download all data from [OpenNeuro](https://doi.org/10.18112/openneuro.ds000117.v1.0.5).
+However, that would be either a very large download, or you would have to install [datalad](https://www.datalad.org) to get the subset of the data used in this workshop.
+To make it easy for you, we provide a "pruned" version that only contains the subset of files needed.

-You can alternatively download the raw data from the `ds000117-pruned` folder on our [download server](https://download.fieldtriptoolbox.org/workshop/practicalmeeg2025/).
-Note that this is a WebDav server and you should use a WebDav client like CyberDuck or FileZilla.
+You can download the pruned data as the `ds000117-pruned` folder on our [download server](https://download.fieldtriptoolbox.org/workshop/practicalmeeg2025/).
+Note that this is a WebDav server and you should use a WebDav client like [CyberDuck](https://cyberduck.io) or [FileZilla](https://filezilla-project.org).
 On Windows you can also [map it as a network drive](https://www.maketecheasier.com/map-webdav-drive-windows10/).
 By using a WebDav client you can maintain the folder structure when downloading, which is important!

 Besides the raw data, we will also use some already processed data (as some computations take too long).
 Specifically, we have prepared and shared the headmodel and sourcemodel for the selected subject.
 Furthermore, we have processed all subjects up to and including to the source level, as that is what we will use for the group analysis.
 This processed data is available from the `derivatives` folder on our [download server](https://download.fieldtriptoolbox.org/workshop/practicalmeeg2025/).
 Please note that this is **not** the same as the derivatives that is contained within the BIDS ds000117-pruned data: that only contains the MaxFiltered data and the FreeSurfer output, not the FieldTrip-processed data.